ykyasin/Family-Space/README.md

 ![Second_Risk](https://user-images.githubusercontent.com/73299366/103595659-e15e3880-4ef3-11eb-99be-5fcea22be88c.JPG)

 ## CRUD Functionality
-This section will discuss the basic workings of the website.
+This section will discuss the basic workings of the website and the front-end design.
 For the login functionality, I have decided to simply use a dropdown menu with user names found in the database and a login button.

 ### Login Page